Coffeehouse: United States

-The first coffeehouse in America opened in Boston, in 1676.
+The first coffeehouse in the United States opened in Boston, in 1676.
 However, Americans did not start choosing coffee over tea until the Boston Tea Party and the Revolutionary War.
-After the Revolutionary War, Americans momentarily went back to drinking tea until after the War of 1812 when they began importing high-quality coffee from Latin America and expensive inferior-quality tea from American shippers instead of Great Britain.
-Whether they were drinking coffee or tea, coffeehouses served a similar purpose to that which they did in Great Britain, as places where business was done.
-In the 1780s, Merchant's Coffee House located on Wall Street in New York City was home to the organization of the Bank of New York and the New York Chamber of Commerce.
+After the Revolutionary War, Americans briefly went back to drinking tea until after the War of 1812 when they began importing high-quality coffee from Latin America and expensive inferior-quality tea from American shippers instead of Great Britain.
+Whether they were drinking coffee or tea, coffeehouses, like those in Great Britain, were places where business was done.
+In the 1780s, Merchant's Coffee House on Wall Street in New York City was home to the organization of the Bank of New York and the New York Chamber of Commerce.

 Coffeehouses in the United States arose from the espresso- and pastry-centered Italian coffeehouses of the Italian American immigrant communities in the major U.S. cities, notably New York City's Little Italy and Greenwich Village, Boston's North End, and San Francisco's North Beach.
-From the late 1950s onward, coffeehouses also served as a venue for entertainment, most commonly folk performers during the American folk music revival.
+From the late 1950s onward, coffeehouses also hosted entertainment, most commonly folk performers during the American folk music revival.
 Both Greenwich Village and North Beach became major haunts of the Beats, who were highly identified with these coffeehouses.
 As the youth culture of the 1960s evolved, non-Italians consciously copied these coffeehouses.
 The political nature of much of 1960s folk music made the music a natural tie-in with coffeehouses with their association with political action.
 A number of well-known performers like Joan Baez and Bob Dylan began their careers performing in coffeehouses.
-Blues singer Lightnin' Hopkins bemoaned his woman's inattentiveness to her domestic situation due to her overindulgence in coffeehouse socializing in his 1969 song "Coffeehouse Blues".
+Blues singer Lightnin' Hopkins bemoaned his woman's overindulgence in coffeehouse socializing in his 1969 song "Coffeehouse Blues".